Convert soccer event stream data to the SPADL format and value on-the-ball player actions

 Socceraction contains the following components:

-- Converters for event stream data to the SPADL and atomic-SPADL formats, which are unified and expressive languages for on-the-ball player actions.
+- Converters for each of these provider's proprietary data format to the SPADL and atomic-SPADL formats, which are unified and expressive languages for on-the-ball player actions.
 Read more »

-- An implementation of the xT framework to value ball-progressing actions using a possession-based Markov model.
+- An implementation of the Expected Threat (xT) possession value framework.
 Read more »

-- An implementation of the VAEP and Atomic-VAEP frameworks to value actions on their expected impact on the score line.
+- An implementation of the VAEP and Atomic-VAEP possession value frameworks.
 Read more »

 Installation / Getting started